skeilson/rsvp-platform/README.md

 - Group RSVP support — couples and families respond together in a single flow
 - Conditional form logic — attending yes/no drives what questions appear
 - Tag-gated conditional events — unlimited additional events (rehearsal dinner, welcome drinks, after-party, hike, etc.) each with their own eligibility tag and optional sub-questions
+- Conditional event fields - follow-up questions that appear based on a previous field response (i.e. seat count for those who can drive for a carpool)
 - Configurable custom questions — choice, text, or boolean, shown based on attendance status
+- Email address collection - only visible to attendees and saved to database for email blasts
 - Auto-tagging from custom question answers — e.g. shuttle pickup selection automatically tags the guest
 - Configurable access control — public, password-protected, or token-based entry
 - Configurable redo policy — allow or deny changes after initial submission
 - Theme-driven UI — custom colors, fonts, logo, and hero image set from the admin dashboard
 - Mobile-friendly, clean UI driven entirely by config

 ### Admin experience

 - Password-protected admin dashboard
 - Real-time guest list with response status, dietary info, song requests, notes, and custom answers
-- Filter guests by response status — all, responded, pending
+- Filter guests by response status — all, responded, pending, attending, declined
 - Filter guests by tag
 - Add and remove tags per guest directly from the dashboard
 - Delete or reset individual RSVPs
 - Tag-based email blasts via Resend
+- Per-tag guest counts displayed in stats section
 - Visual theme editor — colors, fonts, logo, and hero image with live preview
 - Image uploads directly to Supabase Storage
+- Reply-to header on email blasts (so replies go to an actual email inbox)
 - Grafana dashboards for app health and guest response tracking

 ### Developer experience